 Kim, A., Back, J. et al. SOX9 Transcriptionally Regulates mTOR-Induced Proliferation of Basal Cell Carcinomas.
 J Invest Dermatol.
 2018 August; 138(8): 1716–1725.

-History of Mohs surgeries or excisions on face within past 24 months
+History of at least 10 BCCs on the face within the past 24 months

 Cannot have participated in another Gorlin clinical study in past 3 months

 Gorlin Syndrome Alliance

 Founded in 2000, the Gorlin Syndrome Alliance is the primary patient advocacy group for Gorlin Syndome in the U.S. Their mission is to thoughtfully support, comprehensively educate and aggressively seek treatments and a cure for Gorlin Syndrome, its manifestations, and BCCs.

 NORD is a patient advocacy organization dedicated to individuals with rare diseases and the organizations that serve them.
 NORD, along with its more than 280 patient organizations members, is committed to the identification, treatment, and cure of rare disorders through programs of education, advocacy, research, and patient services.